Accounting Cost Behavior

 Total variable cost graph

 To contrast the total variable cost with the cost per unit when production increases, we created another graph (Illustration 3).
-In the graph the varible cost per unit remains the same regardless of production level, while in Illustration 2 the total variable cost increases as production increases.
-The reason is because regardless of how many component parts we need to buy, the price is the same, $10 / unit (we don't consider bulk discounts).
-At the same time, if we procude more valves, we will need to buy more component parts and total cost will increase.
+In the graph the variable cost per unit remains the same regardless of production level, while in Illustration 2 the total variable cost increases as production increases.
+The reason is because regardless of how many component parts Friends Company has to buy, the price is the same: $10 per unit (we don't consider bulk discounts).
+At the same time, if Friends Company produces more valves, the company will need to buy more component parts and the total cost will increase.

-In the below graph, note that the unit cost line starts at $10 point and remains constant with the increase in the number of units purchased.
+In the graph below note that the unit cost line starts at the $10 point and remains constant with the increase in the number of units purchased:

 Illustration 3: Unit variable cost graph